-Our frontline specialist, independent and confidential services are for people of all ages, genders and faiths who have experienced any form of sexual violence, at any time in their lives.
-This also includes online abuse and exploitation.
+Our frontline specialist, independent and confidential services are for people of all ages, genders and faiths who have been impacted by any form of sexual violence, at any time in their lives.
+This includes online abuse and exploitation.

 If you have been recently assaulted you may wish to visit a Sexual Assault Referral Centre (SARC).
 There is no pressure to report to the police but the SARC will be able to take forensic evidence in case you wish to report at a later date.

-Our services are not just for survivors of sexual violence.
+Our services are not just for victims and survivors of sexual violence.
 We also provide specialist help to children conceived of rape, families, and those who have been indirectly affected by sexual abuse.

-We have expertise in some of the specific fears and pressures which may be experienced by Black, Asian, Minority and Refugee (BAMER) communities and provide an impartial, non-judgmental space for LGBTQ survivors.
+We have expertise in some of the specific fears and pressures which may be experienced by ethnic minorities and marginalised groups and provide an impartial, non-judgmental space for LGBTQ survivors.
+Interpreters can also be organised where English is not your first language.

 Our safe and supportive environment can help you to overcome the effects on well-being, health and mental health, and regain the lost power and control as a result of sexual violence and abuse.

-Rape Crisis England & Wales run a Live Chat Helpline for women and girls aged 16+ who’ve been impacted by sexual abuse, rape or any kind of sexual violence.
+Rape Crisis England & Wales run a 24/7 Rape and Sexual Abuse Support Line on 0808 500 2222 for women and girls aged 16+ who have been impacted by sexual abuse, rape or any kind of sexual violence.
+There is also information on the Rape Crisis England & Wales website on where to get help if you are sexually assualted while overseas.

-One to one specialist counselling with experts in trauma informed practice.
+One to one specialist counselling delivered by experts in trauma informed therapy.

 Crisis & Advocacy